 3. Lancaster County Ale Trail

-Stretching from Bird-In-Hand to Hershey, the Lancaster County Ale Trail features 24 breweries and distilleries that pair perfectly with a Lancaster County adventure.
-Explore the wide variety of brews and maybe find a new favorite, like the Hegemony Stout at St. Boniface Brewing Company in Ephrata or the Seven Gates Pale Ale at Spring House Brewing Company in downtown Lancaster.
-You can also venture to Troegs Brewing Company in Hershey for 10 year-round, 18 seasonal, and 12 splinter taps from their new Splinter Cellars.
+Stretching from Bird-In-Hand to Hershey, the Lancaster County Ale Trail features 22 breweries and distilleries that pair perfectly with a Lancaster County adventure.
+Explore the wide variety of brews and maybe find a new favorite, like the Hegemony Stout at St. Boniface Brewing Company in Ephrata or the Astounding She-Monster, a mango hazy IPA, at Spring House Brewing Company in downtown Lancaster.
+You can also venture to Troegs Brewing Company in Hershey for 11 year-round, 39 seasonal, and 13 splinter taps from their new Splinter Cellars.
 Sip your way across the county and beyond!

 4. Pittsburgh Brewers Guild

-With more than 30 breweries to choose from, the Pittsburgh Brewers Guild is making it easy to navigate the ‘bugh’s suds scene with an interactive map and printed brewery guide.
-The breweries offer everything from a “spiritual” experience at Church Brew Works, directional advice at War Streets, and proper etiquette at Beer Gentleman.
-Purchase a brewery guide at participating locations, get it stamped at all 30 locations, and you’ll earn a commemorative glass to add to your trophy case (and to enjoy your next case).
+With more than 30 breweries to choose from, the Pittsburgh Brewers Guild is making it easy to navigate the ‘burgh’s suds scene with an interactive map and printed brewery guide.
+The breweries offer everything from a “spiritual” experience at Church Brew Works, directional advice at Eleventh Hour Brewing Company, and proper etiquette at Beer Gentleman.
+Purchase a brewery guide at participating locations, get it stamped at all 34 locations, and you’ll earn a commemorative glass to add to your trophy case (and to enjoy your next case).

 5. Lake Erie Ale Trail